AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 Animations take advantage of multi-threading, with Glimmer DSL for SWT automatically running each animation in its own independent thread of execution while updating the GUI asynchronously.

-Multiple simultaneous animations are supported per `canvas` (or widget) parent (they do not compete or starve each other).
+Multiple simultaneous animations are supported per `canvas` (or widget) parent.

 `canvas` has the `:double_buffered` SWT style by default on platforms other than the Mac to ensure flicker-free rendering (Mac does not need it).
 If you need to disable it for whatever reason, just pass the `:none` SWT style instead (e.g. `canvas(:none)`)